pddasig/Machine-Learning-Competition-2023/README.md

 **Notes for submission:**
 1. Only one user can register for the competition per team.
 2. __The user name has to be exactly the same as the team name__.
 If space is not allowed, please replace space with underscore '_'.
 3. The submission file must be a zip file with three .csv files, which include your predictions of corrected/shfited well logs and their depth shift. **Note: the three csv files in your submission should have the same file names as the three files in the test set**, see name convention below.
-- Submission should be zipped csv file: **{team_name}\_submission\_{number of submission}.zip**, which should contain (aligned_well_01.csv, aligned_well_02.csv, and aligned_well_03.csv)
+- Zipped csv file name {team_name}\_submission\_{number of submission}.zip, which should contain (aligned_well_01.csv, aligned_well_02.csv, and aligned_well_03.csv)
+- Each csv file should contain aligned well logs (NPHI_pred,RHOB_pred,RD_pred), which is calculated by shifting raw well logs (NPHI, RHOB, RD) according to reference depth (DEPT) and reference log (GR).
+The depth of raw well logs after depth shift (NPHI_dept_pred, RHOB_dept_pred,RD_dept_pred) also need to be included in the csv file for MAD calculation.
+Please refer to submission example "pdda_submission_1.zip" and don't change variable names.
-5. The submission status might need a couple minutes to be updated, don't refresh the page too often.
+4. The submission status might need a couple minutes to be updated, don't refresh the page too often.
-6. The user needs to manually submit their best results to the leaderboard.
+5. The user needs to manually submit their best results to the leaderboard.
 Click "Participate", " Submit / View Results", click the "+" symbol in your submission.
 See the red circles in the attached figure.
-7. Since Codalab doesn't support two scores or randk transformation, the score you see in the leaderboard is scaled for better display, the first 4 digits represent the scaled NMSE, and the last 4 digits represent the scaled MAD, the final ranking may be different from the leaderboard in Codalab after we collect all submissions.
+6. Since Codalab doesn't support two scores or randk transformation, the score you see in the leaderboard is scaled for better display, the first 4 digits represent the scaled NMSE, and the last 4 digits represent the scaled MAD, the final ranking may be different from the leaderboard in Codalab after we collect all submissions.
 To see the actual scores for depth shift and well-log predictions, please Click "Participate", " Submit / View Results", click the "+" symbol in your submission, and Click "View scoring output log"
-8. Please use version-control properly, as we need to validate your code and reproduce the results of the final submitted score in order to rank your team in the final scoreboard.
+7. Please use version-control properly, as we need to validate your code and reproduce the results of the final submitted score in order to rank your team in the final scoreboard.
-9. Max submissions per day: 3
+8. Max submissions per day: 3
-10. Max submissions total: 100
+9. Max submissions total: 100